dakotacolorado/ChineseCheckersBot/README.md

 1. **Build:**
    - Open a terminal/command prompt.
-   - Navigate (cd) to the ChineseCheckersBot directory.
+   - Navigate (cd) to the ChineseCheckersEngine directory.
    - Run the following command to build your package:
     ```bash
     python setup.py sdist